-French bistro vibes in Plymouth at The Fig Tree @ 36
+French bistro vibes in Plymouth

-The daily menus at this neighbourhood bistro are a celebration of Devon’s fruitful land and sea, thanks to head chef Ryan Marsland’s hotline to the region’s finest suppliers.
-Visitors can expect to feast on the freshest produce of the season, from just-landed River Exe mussels and Plymouth monkfish to Copplestone chicken and Creedy Carver duck.
+The daily menus at this neighbourhood bistro are a celebration of Devon’s fruitful land and sea.
+Thanks to head chef Ryan Marsland’s hotline to the region’s finest suppliers, visitors can expect to feast on the freshest produce of the season – from justlanded River Exe mussels and Plymouth monkfish to Copplestone chicken and Creedy Carver duck.

-If the forecast is favourable, book one of the tables under the fig tree in the garden and kick off an alfresco feast with creative cocktails, plump olives and homemade bread.
+If the forecast is favourable, book one of the tables under the fig tree in the garden and kick off an alfresco supper with creative cocktails, plump olives and homemade bread.
 The restaurant is tucked away on a residential street a short walk from Royal William Yard, so it’s perfectly positioned for a post‑lunch stroll along the harbour.

-Trencherman’s tip: visit in the daytime to pick up takeaway treats at the deli such as hot pork‑belly sandwiches and Fowey mussels with warm bread and aioli.
+Trencherman’s tip: visit in the daytime to pick up takeaway treats at the deli, such as hot pork‑belly sandwiches and Fowey mussels with warm bread and aioli.